aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-folders-in-the-storage/folder-sdk-methods/_index.md

 {{</ tabs >}}

 The **HtmlApi** (` clientId`, `clientSecret`) method initializes a class instance with user Credentials and default API server URL.
-The **GetDirectories**(`TestDataFolder`, `storageName`) method takes as parameters root directory URI, storage name and retrieves a list of directories that are direct children of the specified directory in the specified storage.
+The **GetDirectories**(`TestDataFolder`, `storageName`) method takes as parameters root directory URI, storage name, and retrieves a list of directories that are direct children of the specified directory in the specified storage.
 The **GetFiles**(`TestDataFolder`, `storageName`) method takes as parameters directory URI, storage name and retrieves a list of files by specified directory path in the specified storage.

 {{% alert color="primary" %}}
 The [GitHub repository for Aspose.HTML for Cloud](https://github.com/aspose-html-cloud) has a complete set of examples, demonstrating our API capabilities.